personalities-and-explanations/TORS/README.md

 2. **final_prompts_portuguese.json:** Contains the finalized prompt templates in Portuguese used to generate personality-aligned explanations for music recommendations.

 ### 3. Screens:
-Multiple images showcasing the various interfaces that are part of the study, organized sequentially to match the progression in the experiment.
+Multiple images showcasing the various interfaces that are part of the study, organized sequentially to match the study flow.

 ### 4. Scripts: